 At Olive Oil Lovers we greatly value the relationships with the producers whose oils we feature on our site and visit their estates whenever possible.
-The following is a travelogue from a visit to the estate of Olio Guglielmi during the olive harvest season as part of our Producer Feature series.
+The following is a travelogue from a visit to the estate of Olio Guglielmi during the olive harvest season as part of our Producer Feature series:

-The coastal southern region of Puglia, otherwise known as the heal of Italy’s boot, is not only a region of sunny beaches and crystal blue seas, but also one of rolling fertile hills where agriculture predominates and accounts for nearly 70% of jobs in the region.
-Along with the region’s principle productions of wheat and wine is the cultivation of olives, and is an area that produces more oil than any other region in Italy.
+The coastal southern region of Puglia, otherwise known as the heel of Italy’s boot, is not only a region of sunny beaches and crystal blue seas, but also one of rolling fertile hills where agriculture predominates and accounts for nearly 70% of jobs in the region.
+Along with the region’s principle productions of wheat and wine is the cultivation of olives, and this is an area that produces more oil than any other region in Italy.

 Of the many olive oil producers in the region, one whom we admire and whose oils we adore is Olio Guglielmi, located in the small village of Andria.
 We were lucky enough to visit this producer at the peak of production season and see for ourselves the company who has been cultivating the area’s rich soil and harnessing its plentiful sunshine for more than 60 years.

 Arriving into the town of Andria, about a 40 minute drive up the coast from Bari, we are greeted by our host, Saverio Guglielmi, outside the entrance of their mill located in the center of town (the company has since moved their mill to a larger facility outside of town).
-After a peaking around the mill, which is relatively quiet and empty as it awaits the arrival of the day’s harvest, we decide to head out into the countryside to observe the harvest in action.
+After peeking around the mill, which is relatively quiet and empty as it awaits the arrival of the day’s harvest, we decide to head out into the countryside to observe the harvest in action.

 Olio Guglielmi cultivates three main local varieties: the powerfully pungent Coratina, an oil rich in polyphenols, antioxidants and vitamin E, as well as the mild and fruity Peranzana and the grassy Ogliarola.
 They are also one of just a handful of olive oil producers in Puglia who also practice organic farming and sustainability throughout all stages of production.